 Treatment begins when the examination is completed and the customized plan is designed for you.
 To prepare your teeth for dental veneers, our cosmetic dentists will gently buff your teeth to allow for the small added thickness of the veneer.
 In order to do so, about half a millimeter of your tooth will be removed.
 This small amount that is removed will be replaced with the actual veneer for your comfort.

-Visiting Pearl Dentistry for regular examinations and dental cleanings is necessary for maintaining your oral health and the endurance of your placements.
+Visiting Pearl Dentistry, your uptown dentist, for regular examinations and dental cleanings is necessary for maintaining your oral health and the endurance of your placements.

 Post placement care is extremely important.
 Damaged porcelain veneers cannot be repaired, at which point we will advise you of the costs and extra time associated with replacing a damaged restoration.